zaniebot/uv/docs/reference/cli.md

 If no target version is provided, then uv will upgrade all managed CPython versions.

-Upgrades will not remove lower installed patch versions.
+During an upgrade, uv will not uninstall outdated patch versions.

 When an upgrade is performed, virtual environments created by uv will automatically use the new version.
 However, if the virtual environment was created before the upgrade functionality was added, it will continue to use the old Python version; to enable upgrades, the environment must be recreated.